Momentor: Advancing Video Large Language Model with Fine-Grained Temporal Reasoning: Experiments

-Given a video and a description of the highlight activities within the video, highlight detection requires the model to output all the highlighted segments corresponding to the description.
+Given a video and a description of the highlight activities within the video, highlight moment retrieval requires the model to locate all the highlighted segments corresponding to the description.
 We evaluate \texttt{Momentor} on \mbox{QVHighlights}, and the results can be referenced in Table~\ref{tab:exp_res2}.
-From these results we can know: \textbf{(1)}~Among all existing Video-LLMs, \texttt{Momentor} achieves state-of-the-art performance on highlight detection. \textbf{(2)}~Thanks to the multi-event reasoning ability developed on the cross-segment tasks, \texttt{Momentor} can perceive the overall video semantics from a global perspective and effectively comprehend the relationships between different events, which is a key factor in highlight detection.
+From these results we can know: \textbf{(1)}~Among all existing Video-LLMs, \texttt{Momentor} achieves state-of-the-art performance on highlight moment retrieval. \textbf{(2)}~Thanks to the multi-event reasoning ability developed on the cross-segment tasks, \texttt{Momentor} can perceive the overall video semantics from a global perspective and effectively comprehend the relationships between different events, which is a key factor in highlight moment retrieval.